 Also, it doesn’t support authenticated web-application scans so you’ll need to go elsewhere if this is important to you.

 Intruder gives you the same high level of security enjoyed by banks and government agencies.
 Trusted by over 2,000 companies worldwide, its speed, versatility, and simplicity are designed to make reporting and compliance as easy as possible.
-You can automatically synchronise with your cloud environments and get proactive alerts when exposed ports and services change across your estate, helping you secure your evolving IT environment.
-By interpreting the raw data drawn from the leading scanning engines, Intruder returns intelligent reports that are easy to interpret, prioritise and action.
-Each vulnerability is prioritised by context for a holistic view of all vulnerabilities, saving time and reducing your attack surface.
+You can automatically synchronize with your cloud environments and get proactive alerts when exposed ports and services change across your estate, helping you secure your evolving IT environment.
+By interpreting the raw data drawn from the leading scanning engines, Intruder returns intelligent reports that are easy to interpret, prioritize and action.
+Each vulnerability is prioritized by context for a holistic view of all vulnerabilities, saving time and reducing your attack surface.

 Offering 25+ open-source scanning tools for reconnaissance, vulnerability discovery, and offensive security activities, Pentest-tools is popular with highly technical system administrators.
 While some users value the larger datasets this tool generates, the higher output can be too noisy for non-technical users and smaller teams.

 One of the lesser-known scanners on the list, Probely is still a highly capable platform.
-Its power lies in how the software prioritises the most important threats.
+Its power lies in how the software prioritizes the most important threats.
 Probely scans your web applications and APIs, claiming to only report security vulnerabilities that matter.
 This reduces the risk of false positives in reports, which are generated with simple instructions on how to fix the most pressing vulnerabilities.

 Acunetix claims to offer the highest XSS and SQL injection rates to offer incredible reach to protect sensitive data.
 It uses a blend of dynamic application security testing (DAST) and interactive application security testing (IAST) to detect over 7,000 vulnerabilities.
 These include hard-to-scan places like password-protected areas and multi-level forms.
-Acunetix’s high level of automation makes prioritising high-risk areas easier.
+Acunetix’s high level of automation makes prioritizing high-risk areas easier.
 The scheduling feature makes it simple to schedule one-time or recurring scans in multiple environments too.